luna/luna-book/functions.md

 # Functions

-Functions are the basic units for reusable logic.
+Functions are the basic units of reusable logic.
 A function is a piece of logic that takes any number of arguments, performs some operations and returns a result of these operations.
 Most nodes you have used so far are actually functions.
 In this chapter you'll learn how to use functions and how to define them.

 ## Calling functions